 Robert Shiller’s CAPE smoothes out business-cycle effects by comparing the S&P 500 index to a 10-year average of inflation-adjusted earnings.

-The CAPE ratio improved to 39.94 from 39.80 last week, still below its recent peak of 41.33 from two weeks ago.
-The recent peak was the second-highest in history, behind the Dotcom bubble in 1999-2000, and values are far above the long-term average of 22.4.
+The CAPE ratio retreated to 39.46, down from the recent peak of 41.33 five weeks ago.
+The current advance is the second-highest in history, behind only the Dotcom bubble in 1999-2000, with values far above their long-term average of 22.4.

 PE of Highest Trailing Earnings